 Nestle peppers, standing up, into the baking dish.
 Stuff them with the meat, grain, and spinach mixture until full.

 Bright green peas — a low-fat legume naturally high in protein and fiber — and fresh lemon are flavorful ingredients that give easy recipes a pop of color and flavor.
-This dish also offers plenty of onion, which is a member of the allium family, and olive oil, a heart-healthy, vegetable-based fat.
+This dish also offers plenty of onion (full of antioxidants) and olive oil, a heart-healthy, vegetable-based fat.

 1 zucchini or summer squash, cut into thin rounds